Why is the temperature fluctuating in my cooling equipment?

-Temperature fluctuations in cooling equipment are quite normal and always occur to a greater or less extent.
+Temperature fluctuations are quite normal and always occur to a greater or less extent in cooling equipment.
 This guide gives you an introduction to dealing with different types of fluctuations as well as a short guide to what you can do to adjust your equipment and to avoid fluctuations that can lead to deviations.

 Fluctuations in temperature